Skip to content

 LeftRight

-TTF (Title Transfer Facility, the European gas benchmark) peaked near EUR 70/MWh in March, fell a fifth to EUR 44/MWh on the Ceasefire announcement day, then bounced to EUR 47.27/MWh by mid-April when President Trump threatened a Strait of Hormuz blockade.
-The week's range: EUR 44-53/MWh.
+TTF (Title Transfer Facility) peaked near EUR 70/MWh in March, fell 20% to EUR 44/MWh on 8 April after a US-Iran ceasefire announcement, then bounced to EUR 47.27/MWh on 13 April when President Trump threatened a Strait of Hormuz blockade.
+The week's trading range was EUR 44-53/MWh.
 No LNG cargo has transited Hormuz for over a month.

 Italy cleared at EUR 133/MWh while Spain paid EUR 29/MWh on the same day, the starkest intra-EU power price divergence of 2026.